s1t5/mail-archiver/README.md

 - Click "New Account"
 - Enter your IMAP server details and credentials
 - Save and start archiving!
+- If you want create other users and assign accounts.

 ## 🐳 Docker Deployment